BardisRenos/AtosTest/README.md

-# Atos Assigment Test
+# Assignment Test

 ### Info

-Create 2 REST services: one that allows to register a user and the other one that displays the details of a registered user.
+Create 2 REST services: one that allows to registration of a user and the other one that displays the details of a registered user.

 Requirements:
 - define a user (what are the fields needed).
 We should have mandatory and optional fields!
 - validate the input and return proper error messages/http status
 - log the input and output of each call and the processing time.
-- have a request parameter which is not mandatory and which provides a default value in case is not set
+- have a request parameter that is not mandatory and which provides a default value in case is not set
 - have a path variable
-- clear code and javadoc
+- clear code and Javadoc
 - unit tests
-- only adults ( age > 18 years) and who live in France can create an account!
+- only adults ( age > 18 years) and those who live in France can create an account!

 Bonuses:
-- user a non-relational DB in order to save the users!
+- user a non-relational DB to save the users!
 - use AOP
 - documentation/UML/schemas to explain the architecture